hlin117/mdlp-discretization/README.md

 # Tests

-Feel free to run the tests using `nose`.
-(Make sure you have `nose` installed first.)
+To run the unit tests, make sure you have `nose` installed.
+Afterwards,

 ```
-cd tests
-nosetests test_mdlp
+$ make test
 ```

-Or run `nosetests` right from the root folder of the project.
+should do the trick.

 # Installation and Usage

 This code was built using Cython, so you have to run the makefile in the directory.

 ```
 $ make
 ```